If you have any queries about this policy please contact:

 We will retain your information for as long as we feel necessary.
 If at any stage you would like us to delete your information you can do this by contacting firstname.lastname@example.org.

-- to provide you with the information you have asked for
+- Provide you with the information you have asked for

-- to administer your donation or support your fundraising, including processing Gift Aid.
+- Administer your donation or support your fundraising, including processing Gift Aid.

-- to comply with financial regulations and the law
+- Comply with financial regulations and the law